jupyterhub/jupyterhub/docs/source/getting-started.md

 ### Security audits

 We recommend that you do periodic reviews of your deployment's security.
-It's good practice to keep JupyterHub, configurable-http-proxy, and nodejs up to date.
+It's good practice to keep JupyterHub, configurable-http-proxy, and nodejs versions up to date.

 A handy website for testing your deployment is [Qualsys' SSL analyzer tool](https://www.ssllabs.com/ssltest/analyze.html).